idamsufiana/HealthSystem/README.md

 Step to build :

 1. create db for product and category table in pgAdmin
-2. mvn spring-boot -> HealthApp
+2. mvn spring-boot:run -> HealthApp
 3. npm start -> health-fe